 Germany and Ireland grant easy recruitment of freelancers, while in China, the labor laws make it difficult for employers to hire on a contractual basis.
-In the US, no written contract is required, while in India, an offer letter has to be given to each new employee.
-This rule has its own benefits and disadvantages for an employer.
-If an employee does not fit well into the organisation culture, their employment can be terminated.
-However, in India, a fixed term has to be mentioned in the contract before which the employer cannot terminate the employee.
-On the other hand, the “at will” termination by either employer or employee rule in the US can disrupt work and may lead to repeated recruitment processes for a single position.
+No written contract is required in the US, while in India, an offer letter has to be given to each new employee.
+This rule has its benefits and disadvantages for an employer.
+If an employee does not fit well into the organization’s culture, their employment can be terminated.
+However, in India, a fixed term must be mentioned in the contract before the employer cannot terminate the employee.
+On the other hand, the “at-will” termination by either employer or employee rule in the US can disrupt work.
+It may lead to repeated recruitment processes for a single position.

-First, let’s start with categorising the two talent pools to help make the right decision.
+First, let’s start with categorizing the two talent pools to help make the right decision.

-Anyone joining your company for a defined period or a project can be considered a freelancer or a contractor depending on their role.
+Anyone joining your company for a defined period or a project can either be considered a freelancer or a contractor, depending on their role.
 Their work in your company ends as soon as the project is complete.

 On the other hand, a full-time employee is a permanent part of the company who gets a monthly remuneration.
-They are more invested in the company, given that they need to know about all aspects if they wish to grow their career and make a striking contribution.
+They are more invested in the company, given that they need to know about all aspects if they wish to grow their career and make an exceptional contribution.

 Having a full-time employee is more feasible when you have a project or product that will continue for years to come.
 However, hiring a freelancer makes sense when you have a lot of flexibility and work on something in parts or need distinct skillsets for a shorter duration.

-For example, a software that comes with multiple aspects requires a different skillset to complete the final product; further requiring the talent for a short duration only.
-Opting for tech talent on a freelance basis is not cost-effective here, but you also get to explore a pool of talent out there without committing for a long period of time.
+For example, a software that comes with multiple aspects requires a different skillset to complete the final product, further requiring the talent for a short duration only.
+Opting for tech talent on a freelance basis is not cost-effective here, but you also get to explore a pool of talent out there without committing for an extended period.

-Having mentioned how useful freelancers could be, they each come with their own aspect of challenges.
+Having mentioned how valuable freelancers could be, they each come with their aspect of challenges.
 Let’s look at a few closely.

-Recognising the candidate’s talent and passion for work is the gist of any interview process.
+- Distinctive process of the interview: Recognizing the candidate’s talent and passion for work is the gist of any interview process.
 And it becomes more crucial in the case of hiring freelancers.
 There should be specific assessment tools and specially framed interview questions for freelancers.
 This is because you cannot evaluate the seriousness of an employee who works from home.
-The freelancer needs to be self-motivated and must have the willpower to work as efficiently as one does at the office or workplace.
+The freelancer needs to be self-motivated and have the willpower to work as efficiently as one does at the office or workplace.

-You might receive an overwhelming response from highly talented freelancers once your ad for the job is posted.
+- A large number of job applications: You might receive an overwhelming response from highly talented freelancers once your ad for the job is posted.
 It can be strenuous to select and pick one among the many worthwhile profiles.
-Here, the key to getting the right candidate is to choose the profile that can fulfil your job requirements.
+Here, the key to getting the right candidate is to choose the profile that can fulfill your job requirements.

-Freelancers are paid differently for different organisations.
-So keeping track of the payments in an organised manner is essential to avoid any payment issues.
-This becomes even more critical if the money has to be transferred to the freelancer who resides in another country.
+- Payment issues: Freelancers are paid differently for different organizations.
+So keeping track of the payments in an organized manner is essential to avoid any payment issues.
+This becomes more critical if the money has to be transferred to the freelancer who resides in another country.
 You will then have to note the cost you have to bear to transfer the amount.

-Two-way communication is the essence of freelance jobs–one where the freelancers can clarify their doubts related to the work assigned and another where the clients can provide effective feedback to the freelancers.
-It is beneficial for both the freelancers and the clients as the client will get the same result as they would expect from the freelancers and the freelancers can upgrade their skills and provide a better quality of work.
+- Unambiguous work description and effective platform for feedback: Two-way communication is the essence of freelance jobs–one where the freelancers can clarify their doubts related to the work assigned and another where the clients can provide effective feedback to the freelancers.
+It is beneficial for both the freelancers and the clients as the client will get the same result as they would expect from the freelancers, and the freelancers can upgrade their skills and provide a better quality of work.

-Different countries have different ways of communicating.
+- Cultural differences matter: Different countries have different ways of communicating.
 Understanding the right approach to communication can elevate the quality of work through better verbal interpretation.
-This will, in fact, make the workflow consistent and convenient for both the freelancers and the clients.
+This will make the workflow consistent and convenient for both the freelancers and the clients.

-Freelancers are free to take up other projects while they are connected to your organisation.
-They prioritise their projects according to the work quality and pay scale.
-Ensure good quality projects for your freelancers so they are enthusiastic about working on your project.
-The payment must also be fair and should be aligned to the standard price being paid for the freelancers.
+- Lack of dedication: Freelancers are free to take up other projects while they are connected to your organization.
+They prioritize their tasks according to the work quality and pay scale.
+Ensure good quality projects for your freelancers, so they are enthusiastic about working on your project.
+The payment must also be fair and aligned to the standard price being paid for the freelancers.

 Hiring a full-time employee is no easy task.
 While you are contemplating both aspects, let us also look into the challenges of hiring a full-time employee.

 Unlike a freelancer who’s in for a short duration, most employees seek long-lasting monetary benefits for their talent and work.
-This is a crucial point to consider since a lot of countries follow strict norms that might lead to you shelling out more than you anticipated.
-Like in the Netherlands, the employer has to grant a ⅓ amount of monthly salary for the service provided in each year on termination.
-In Switzerland, the employer has to pay an additional 25% on the hourly payment of the employee if they have worked overtime, which is an excess of the constitutional limit, i.e. forty-five or fifty hours.
+This challenge is a crucial point to consider since many countries follow strict norms that might lead to you shelling out more than you anticipated.
+Like in the Netherlands, the employer has to grant a ⅓ amount of monthly salary for the service provided each year on termination.
+In Switzerland, the employer has to pay an additional 25% on the employee’s hourly pay if they have worked overtime, which exceeds the constitutional limit, i.e., forty-five or fifty hours.

 Sadly, it is not only about what you seek for your company but also about the country and the norms and laws laid out there.

-Being mindful while analysing the global market can save you from penalties and barriers by law.
+Being mindful while analyzing the global market can save you from penalties and barriers by law.
 It will help in the expansion and growth of your business with minimum issues for hiring.
-While taking the final decision, it is imperative to consider if you are looking for someone on a temporary basis or for someone who would invest in the company and help it grow like their own.
+While taking the final decision, it is imperative to consider if you are looking for someone temporarily or for someone who would invest in the company and help it grow like their own.
 As difficult as it sounds, once you have a clear idea of what you expect from a new team member, hiring someone becomes simpler.